MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/button-navigators.md

 :::image type="content" source="media/button-navigators/hide-deselection-bookmark-setting.png" alt-text="Screenshot the Bookmarks navigator option to Hide deselection bookmark."lightbox="media/button-navigators/hide-deselection-bookmark-setting.png":::

 ## Formatting options

-Just like with other buttons, there are lots of formatting options for the navigators including:
+Just like for other buttons, there are many formatting options for the navigators including:

 - Fill
 - Text
 - Outline